 I’ve worked with lots of highly sensitive people.
 And I’ve noticed that there are two or three types of people I meet with who are highly sensitive.
 You might see yourself in one of these profiles.
 Or maybe you swing between different styles at different times.

-- There’s another way people cope with sensitivity, though.
-And that’s by putting up great big walls around themselves.
+- The Wall/Recluse: These people handle sensitivity by building great big walls around themselves.
 If you’ve done this, people around you probably have no idea how deeply you feel things.
 In fact, YOU may have lost touch with this as well.
 People wall of their sensitivity when it gets too painful to hold, when no one around them seems to understand their reactions, or when there’s just no way to deal with all the pain besides to wall it off for awhile.If you’re like this, you’re among my most rewarding people to work with, because, once we start getting to know who you really are beneath that “blank” or “shy” front, we get to discover great vibrance in you, great feeling.
 People like this describe therapy as going from living in black and white to living in color.

 The good news is, again, that high sensitivity can become a great gift.
 You can learn to live and thrive with it.
 It takes some time, and it takes respect for those pieces of yourself that you’ve learned to wall off.
 But it does get better.

 You know what else?
 Once you learn how to honor your sensitivity and use it to energize you and guide your actions, some of those “symptoms” you’ve had are likely to fade.
 Like that sadness, or that feeling of emptiness, or that anger that just comes up and takes over.

 You’ve guarded your sensitivity as best you could.
 Now, it might be time to get help to learn how to honor it and use it like the gift it really is.